 Fossil fuels are among the worst inventions we are still using today, and in order to save this planet, we need to be living off a more sustainable option.
 The Solutions Project educates anyone who will listen about how to turn your house, community or whole city into a 100 percent sustainable community.
 They have an interactive map of the whole country so you can see how your state would be affected if it went 100 percent sustainable.
 This type of organization is full of people willing to get down and dirty and fight for our planet at whatever cost.
 They are working with all levels of government to try and get their plans into action.
 Without organizations like this, we wouldn’t get very far at all.
 I’m so thankful they’re around.

-It may seem like there are many organizations devoted to climate change, but every nonprofit has a small niche in which they can make a huge difference.
 Long term, we need to put more money toward clean energy job training so we aren’t so dependent on these organizations in the first place.
 We shouldn’t be asking people for money, our government should be protecting us within its own budget.
 Until that day comes, please consider donating your morning coffee money to one of these amazing nonprofits.
 Just remember that no matter the size of the organization you decide to support, we are all underdogs until we are 100 percent sustainable.
 We need to come together and fight for the future generations’ right to a safe and hospitable planet.